Chart Color Schemes

 Leongatha is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Leongatha's dwelling structure, as per the latest Census, comprised 96.3% houses and 3.7% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 93.3% houses and 6.7% other dwellings.
-Home ownership in Leongatha was 48.0%, similar to Non-Metro Vic.'s rate.
-Mortgaged dwellings accounted for 34.1%, while rented dwellings were 17.9%.
-The median monthly mortgage repayment in Leongatha was $1,457, higher than Non-Metro Vic.'s average of $1,450.
-The median weekly rent figure in Leongatha was $270, lower than Non-Metro Vic.'s $295.
+Leongatha's dwelling structure, as per the latest Census, consisted of 96.3% houses and 3.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic. had 93.3% houses and 6.7% other dwellings.
+Home ownership in Leongatha stood at 48.0%, with the rest being mortgaged (34.1%) or rented (17.9%).
+The median monthly mortgage repayment was $1,457, higher than Non-Metro Vic.'s average of $1,450.
+The median weekly rent in Leongatha was $270, lower than Non-Metro Vic.'s figure of $295.
 Nationally, Leongatha's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing